Table of Contents

 In this contest of Athena vs Poseidon, it was determined that each god should offer their best gift, and the king, the people of the city, and the remaining gods, would decide which was more impressive.

 Both gods were summoned to the Acropolis to present their gifts.
-First came Poseidon, striking the ground with his trident the rock ruptured and immediately salt water came gushing out of the ground until a small lake had formed.
-Being a sea faring nation he was certain the mortals would wish to have a god with command of the ocean as their protector.
+First came Poseidon.
+Striking the ground with his trident, the rock ruptured and saltwater came gushing out of the ground until a small lake had formed.
+Being a seafaring nation, he was certain the mortals would wish to have a god who could command the ocean as their protector.